Psenes arafurensis: Overview

 The banded drift fish (Psenes arafurensis) is a species of marine ray-finned fish belonging to the family Nomeidae.
-The family comprises of sixteen species around the globe (Lee 2016).
+The family comprises sixteen species around the globe (Lee 2016).
 Psenes arafurensis is most similar to the species Psenes maculatus and Psenes pellucidus, differing mainly by its number of lateral line scales and vertebrae (Mahesh 2022).

 The species was first described in 1889 by a specimen collection off the coast of Australia, being mentioned once more in 1939.
 However, this later reference unfortunately lacks any morphological description, contributing to the lack of information regarding this specific species of fish.
 Since then, the organism has barely been studied, and much of the knowledge surrounding it is a result of comparative observations of related or similar species either from the same family or with similar ecological patterns and habits.

-A recent molecular study of the Moneidae family through mitochondrial genome analysis of specifically the Indian drift fish have clarified the phylogenetic history of drift fish in the order of Scombriformes.
+A recent molecular study of the Nomeidae family through mitochondrial genome analysis of specifically the Indian drift fish have clarified the phylogenetic history of drift fish in the order of Scombriformes.
 Through research of 13 protein-coding genes, it was revealed that Psenes and Cubiceps share a recent evolutionary origin.
-This helps suggest that Psenes arafurensis likely possesses a similar mitochondrial structure to other Nomeida, reinforcing the placement of the fish within the lineage and demonstrating shared evolutionary and ecological traits of other drift fish, which can be used as a resource to gain more knowledge (Peng 2021).
+This helps suggest that Psenes arafurensis likely possesses a similar mitochondrial structure to other Nomeidae, reinforcing the placement of the fish within the lineage and demonstrating shared evolutionary and ecological traits of other drift fish, which can be used as a resource to gain more knowledge (Peng 2021).

-Species Description
+Species description

 Psenes arafurensis is a medium-sized, deep-bodied, and laterally compressed fish.
 The body is elliptical with a short snout and large eyes, which take up approximately 33% of the head length (Lee 2016) (FishBase 2025).
 Additionally, a terminal mouth containing a slightly slanted upper jaw can be identified.
 A single row of small teeth can be found on said jaw.
 The most distinctive characteristic, and that which differentiates it from other species, is the lateral line, which arches slightly and lies closer to the dorsal side of the body than to the typical midline (Lee 2016).

 The banded drift fish demonstrates a combination of various metric counts and body features that distinguishes it from other members of the genus Psenes.
 It possesses 11 to 13 dorsal spines, followed by 18 to 22 dorsal soft rays, forming a continuous dorsal fin that is proportionally long in comparison to its body length.
 The anal fin is supported by three short but flexible spines and 21 to 23 soft rays positioned slightly behind the second dorsal fin.
 The species typically exhibits 21 vertebrae, which contribute to the compact and deep body form (FishBase 2025).

 Adults are often uniformly black in coloration, a feature that can help distinguish them from related species containing lighter color patterns.
 The dorsal and caudal fin are described to be dark gray, the pectoral fin is translucent.